sqlmapproject/sqlmap/Usage.md

 Rather than providing a single target URL, it is possible to test and inject against HTTP requests proxied through [Burp proxy](http://portswigger.net/suite/) or
 [WebScarab proxy](http://www.owasp.org/index.php/Category:OWASP_WebScarab_Project).
 This option requires an argument which is the proxy's HTTP requests log file.

+### Scan multiple targets enlisted in a given textual file

+Option: `-m`

+Providing list of target URLs enlisted in a given bulk file, sqlmap will scan each of those one by one.

+Sample content of a bulk file provided as an argument to this option:

+    www.target1.com/vuln1.php?q=foobar
+    www.target2.com/vuln2.php?id=1
+    www.target3.com/vuln3/id/1*

 ### Load HTTP request from a file

 Option: `-r`